jasonsikes/QLogo/README.md

 * Garbage collection is on-the-fly, meaning that memory is freed the moment a word/list/array is no longer needed. `GC` and `.SETSEGMENTSIZE` are no-ops.

+* No scunching.
+UCBLogo provided a scrunch to compensate for older CRT screens with non-square pixels.
+This enabled turtle operations to maintain consistent physical height-width. `SCRUNCH` and `SETSCRUNCH` are no-ops.

 * `SAVEPICT` saves a copy of the canvas in the format given by the filename's